-- After adoption by the Commission, the resolutions/decisions are assigned numbers, e.g. resolution/decision 57/1, 57/2, 23/1 etc. in the report (57 is the session number of CND and 23 of CCPCJ), with the previously assigned L. symbols becoming obsolete. - Draft resolutions/decisions approved by the Commissions and forwarded to ECOSOC for adoption, are assigned an appropriate ECOSOC symbol (e.g. resolution 2014/#; 2014 refers to the respective yearly session of ECOSOC).
-The final symbol becomes available only after ECOSOC adopts the resolutions/decisions, usually in July.

-• Draft resolutions/decisions that are submitted to ECOSOC for approval and adoption by the General Assembly are assigned a GA symbol (e.g. resolution 69/#; 69 refers to the session of the GA when the resolution/decision is adopted).
-The Third Committee of the General Assembly considers and approves, as appropriate, draft resolutions on drug- and crime-related matters, after which, in November, they are transmitted to the General Assembly for subsequent adoption.
-The final symbol becomes available only after the General Assembly has considered and adopted the draft resolutions/decisions, usually in December.
+- After adoption by the Commission, the resolutions/decisions are referred to as e.g. 55/1, 55/2, 21/1 etc. in the report (55 is the session number of CND and 21 of CCPCJ), the previously assigned L.# are obsolete; - Draft resolutions/decisions which are approved by the Commissions and forwarded to the Economic and Social Council (ECOSOC) for adoption, get an appropriate ECOSOC symbol (e.g. 2012/#, 2012 refers to the year when ECOSOC held its sessions).
+The final symbol will only be available after ECOSOC adopted the resolutions/decisions, usually in July; - Draft resolutions/decisions which are submitted to ECOSOC for approval and adoption by the General Assembly get a GA symbol (e.g. 67/#, 67 refers to the session of GA, when resolutions/decisions are adopted).
+The final symbol will only be available after the Third Committee of the General Assembly has adopted the resolutions/decisions, usually in October.

-Wording used in draft resolutions and draft decisions: practical tips and examples $^{\rm 2}$
+Wording used in draft resolutions and draft decisions: practical tips and examples